-"In violating one more time "following their bad habit" the pact that linked them with Charlemagne, the Saxons had lied in their sworn faith to Christ and to the King and had committed a crime of infidelity; they were among those who, like Egginhard wrote, 'believed they could transgress without dishonor both divine and human laws.' " (Egginhard, Vita Karoli, 7)

-That was another way to say, those Saxon rebels had become complete barbarians.
-Charlemagne's decision to execute summarily 4,500 Saxons was a very grave decision indeed, under any circumstance; however, very few historians have understood why Charlemagne made such a horrific decision.
-The point, here, is not to debate whether it was right or wrong, but to look at the situation clinically and to understand the reason why Charlemagne had to make that decision.
-The issue touches on the degree of degeneration of an entire people after suffering from a long period of collapse in civilization.
+"In violating one more time 'following their bad habit' the pact that linked them with Charlemagne, the Saxons had lied in their sworn faith to Christ and to the King and had committed a crime of infidelity; they were among those who, like Egginhard wrote, 'believed they could transgress without dishonor both divine and human laws.' " (Egginhard, Vita Karoli, 7 quoted by) Charlemagne's decision to summarily execute 4,500 Saxons was a very grave decision indeed, under any circumstance; however, very few historians have understood why Charlemagne made such a horrific decision.
+The point, here, is not to debate whether the action was right or wrong, but to look at the situation clinically and to understand the reason why Charlemagne had to make that decision.
+The issue touches on the degree of degeneration of an entire people after suffering from a long period of collapse in civilized values.
+The attention has to be focused on that intention.
+It was not the treasonous act itself that was the problem, but the underlying erosion of the social fabric by the degenerate cowardness of a lying population.
+Similarly, as The Angelides Report stated: "First, to pin this crisis on mortal flaws like greed and hubris would be simplistic.
+It was the failure to account for human weakness that is relevant to this crisis."

-Figure 3.
+Figure 2.
 Charlemagne (742-814) receiving the submission of Widukind at Paderborn in 785.
 By Ary Scheffer (1795-1858)

-In fact, the decision pertains to something that is perceivable only through the sixth sense.
-In the Saxony case, the degeneracy had reached a point at which the dominating characteristic behavior of the people had been so low, that they could only defend themselves by way of a massive amount of lying.
-Lying had become the new way of life and everybody was induced to cowardly go along with it.
-Lying had become the social principle of their degenerate life-style.
-So, Charlemagne understood that, if he was to let the scourge of that social behavior become the dominant characteristic of the Saxon people, European civilization as a whole would have become completely destroyed within only a few decades.

-This was the threat that Charlemagne saw when he contemplated Saxony in 782.
-A few years later, in 785, Charlemagne met with the leader of that revolt, Widukind, who accepted to be baptized, and ironically, Charlemagne chose to be his godfather.
+In fact, the Charlemagne decision pertains to something that is perceivable only through the sixth sense.
+In the Saxony case, the degeneracy had reached a point at which the dominating characteristic behavior of the people had been so low, that they could only defend themselves by way of lying.
+Lying had become the new way of life and everybody was induced to cowardly go along to get along with it.
+Lying had become the social plague of their degenerate life-style.
+Charlemagne understood that, if he were to let the scourge of that social behavior become the dominant characteristic of the Saxon people, European civilization as a whole would become completely destroyed within only a few decades.
+A few years later, in 785, Charlemagne met with the leader of that revolt, Widukind, who accepted to be baptized, and ironically, Charlemagne became his godfather.

 In 1935, Heinrich Himmler had a pagan memorial built in commemoration of the 4,500 Saxons executed by Charlemagne in Verden.
 The Sachsenhain (Grove of the Saxons) is a monument allegedly made up of 4,500 stones gathered from 4,500 villages of Lower Saxony.
-That was a bold face lie of course.
 The event is today further commemorated by a "heavy-metal" album of rock music titled, Charlemagne By the Sword and the Cross, released in 2010 by the well known Satanist-British actor, Sir Christopher Lee.
-Lee was knighted by Queen Elisabeth in 2009 for his outstanding contribution to British lying.
+Lee was knighted by Queen Elisabeth in 2009 for his outstanding contribution to the British lying principle.

-3- THE CHARLEMAGNE PRINCIPLE OF CIVILIZING PAGAN PEOPLE.
+3- THE CHARLEMAGNE PRINCIPLE OF CIVILIZING.